Nathan-Birindwa/E-commerce/README.md

 ## Overview

-**[Repo name]** is a fully functional eCommerce website designed for selling digital products.
+E-Commerce is a fully functional eCommerce website designed for selling digital products.
 It features a modern design and is built with a responsive frontend using Bootstrap 4, complemented by a robust backend to handle product management, user accounts, and transactions.

 ## Features